alessio94/easyjet-leptons-met/README.md

 ### Installation as developer

+If not familiar with git already, pleas have a look at the [ATLAS git tutorial](https://atlassoftwaredocs.web.cern.ch/gittutorial/)

 In case you want to make some developments to the software itself, we recommend you to:
 1. Fork the branch using [this link](https://gitlab.cern.ch/easyjet/easyjet/-/forks/new).
 Please remember to put your username in the Project URL.
 2. Clone the repository and set it as upstream: